jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The various compute services represent the CPU, the interconnects represent the component connectivity of the mainboard, the storage services map to a variety of performance caches and persistent storage devices, and the edge networks represent the computer's network interfaces.
 While not a literal mapping for application design, the model simplifies comprehension of the complex clusters that implement each of these services.
 This model also simplifies reasoning about the function of RCS services and their architectural arrangement.
-The RCS helps focus stakeholder communication and strategizing service improvement.
+The RCS helps focus stakeholder communication and simplifies strategizing service improvement.

 HPC batch computing is implemented via a traditional, physical cluster of compute nodes.
 At our site, the HPC cluster is deployed using Base Command Manager (BCM), formerly Bright Cluster Manager.